RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

 ```

 ## Login to Openshift
 After successful installation of Openshift, you will be able to login via.
-Password is the one the you give entered during post.yml playbook execution.
+Password is the one the you entered during previous playbook (post.yml) execution.

 ```
 URL: https://master.<your hypervisors IP>.xip.io:8443